hhCarlos/scrapy-cli/Log.md

 ## 📅 2025-11-4 — `branch: feat/scrapper-request`

 - **feature:** Libraries added pip install requests beautifulsoup4 in order to make the request and look for selectors added.

+## 📅 2025-11-4 — `branch: feat/flujo-app-salida-y-browser`

+- **feature:** we added two options to main menu, the app knows has three options:
+1 Look for elements CLI -> Fast and easy for quick checks 2 Look for elements browser -> Interactive work with browser 3 Exit app